leahneukirchen/lr/README.md

 best features of `ls(1)`, `find(1)`, `stat(1)` and `du(1)`.

-`lr` has been tested on Linux 4.1, FreeBSD 10.2, OpenBSD 5.7, NetBSD 5.2.3, Mac OS X 10.10, OmniOS 5.11 and Cygwin 1.7.32.
+`lr` has been tested on Linux 4.1, FreeBSD 10.2, OpenBSD 5.7, NetBSD 5.2.3, DragonFlyBSD 5.0, Mac OS X 10.10, OmniOS 5.11 and Cygwin 1.7.32.
-It will likely work on other Unix-like systems with C99, but you'll need to port scan_filesystems for fstype to work.
+It will likely work on other Unix-like systems with C99, but you'll need to port `scan_filesystems` for `fstype` to work.

 ## Screenshot